RTEMS/rtems-docs/rsb/configuration.rst

 copied or symbolically linked into the package's build tree.
 Building a package requires one or more dependent packages.
 These are typically the packages source code plus dependent libraries or modules.
-You can create any number of these source groups and set each of them up with a separe source group for each needed library or module.
+You can create any number of these source groups and set each of them up with a separate source group for each needed library or module.
 Each source group normally has a single tar, zip or repository and the ``set`` defines this.
 Some projects split the source code into separate tar or zip files and you install them by using the ``add`` command.

 The first instance of a ``set`` command creates the source group and sets the source files to be set up.
-Subsequence ``set`` commands for the same source group are ignored. this lets you define the standard source files and override them for specific releases or snapshots.
+Subsequent ``set`` commands for the same source group are ignored. this lets you define the standard source files and override them for specific releases or snapshots.
 To set a source file group: